stefanofranzini/essHIC/README.md

 # essHIC
-essHIC is a python module to compare HiC matrices by computing a metric distance between them
+## essHIC is a python module to compare HiC matrices by computing a metric distance between them.
+---

+bla bla bal